Detroit Wall: Background

 The primary concern of white Detroit residents was maintaining racial homogeneity.
 Local policies allowed for the prevention of black "infiltration" into white neighborhoods due in part to the HOLC members serving as federal appraisers.
 They identified areas that were "safe" for banks to issue loans to by giving each neighborhood a rating: A, B, C, or D. An "A," or "green," was practically guaranteed a loan, largely due to the fact that these areas were homogeneously white and affluent.
 In turn, a "D," or "red," neighborhood was occupied by black residents who were systematically prevented from receiving a loan.
 This became a phenomenon across the United States known as red-lining.

 In Detroit specifically, red-lining preserved racial homogeneity and increased racial tensions.
-For example, if a black family moved into a white neighborhood, the rating of the neighborhood would change and everyone’s property value would decrease, creating resentment among the two communities.
+For example, if a black family moved into a white neighborhood, the rating of the neighborhood would change and everyone's property value would decrease, creating resentment among the two communities.
 Between 1930 and 1950, three out of five homes purchased in the United States were financed by FHA, yet less than two percent of the FHA loans were made to non-white home buyers.
+This process of redlining was one of the main reasons as to why black Americans today have about one-tenth the household wealth of white Americans, as it deprived the black Americans of access to capital to purchase and improve homes.
+In addition to generational inequalities, the practice of residential discrimination also exacerbated racial tensions in primary education.
+In the case of the Detroit Wall, most of the kids on the west side attended MacDowell Elementary School, which was majority white.
+On the east side of the wall, the kids attended Higginbotham School, which was mostly black.

 Without any financial aid, black neighborhoods became starkly different than white neighborhoods.
 Renovations, purchasing homes, and rent in these areas were far too expensive to afford, causing deterioration in these areas and overall lower living standards.
 The appearance of black neighborhoods solidified white resident's opinions that Black residents were a detriment to any neighborhood.
 Thomas J. Sugrue wrote, “the decaying neighborhoods offered seemingly convincing evidence to white homeowners that blacks were feckless and irresponsible and fueled white fears that blacks would ruin any neighborhood that they moved into.”

 Additionally, the New Deal was perceived differently by the federal and local level.
 In Detroit, these policies caused debates between public housing and private home-ownership, two commodities that those living in Detroit believed could not work together.
 These debates were often racial, with public housing aimed to help black people in the city and private home-ownership aimed at helping middle class white people become homeowners.
 The debate over public housing was centered around the belief that such an idea would threaten the private sector.
 Affordable living for the lower class, usually minorities, meant interference with a successful, free market real estate.
 Community groups determined to keep their neighborhoods segregated lobbied against public housing projects, and contractors found business working in private housing.